pulp-platform/hero/README.md

 As on Ariane loading images from the SD card is currently limited and the root filesystem is not preserved on reboots, the base image does not directly contain the entire HERO infrastructure.
 A development filesystem based on the corresponding host SDK can be mounted externally instead.
 It is recommended to mount these images via NFS, the target filesystem can be extracted from `output/hrv-rootfs.tar`.
 This filesystem can be mounted automatically on boot by adding a configuration line with value `BR2_HERO_EXT_MOUNT="<mount-options> <ip>:<path>"` in `local.cfg` and then updating the image as above.

 ##### Xilinx ZCU102
-*NOTE: A functional FPGA bitstream for this platform is currently not available for external distribution yet*

 A complete Linux environment with kernel and the base root filesystem for the ARMv8 host on the Xilinx Zynq UltraScale+ MPSoC ZCU102 can be built with:
 ```
 make br-har-exilzcu102